davidfauth/Weighted-Doc-Graph-PageRank/README.md

 ## Control Scripts

-The files `./controlscripts/twitter-pagerank.py` and `./controlscripts/patents-pagerank.py` are the top level scripts that we run in Mortar to find Pageranks, for the Twitter graph and the Patent Citations graph respectively.
+The files `./controlscripts/docGraphPageRank.py` is the top level scripts that we run in Mortar to find Pageranks, for the DocGraph dataset.
 All they do is set parameters for shared code in `controlscripts/pagerank_lib.py` and call it.
 This shared code uses [Embedded Pig](http://help.mortardata.com/reference/pig/embedded_pig) to run our various pig scripts in the correct order and with the correct parameters.

 The file `./controlscripts/my-pagerank.py` is the template which you can configure to run Pagerank on your own data.